EPCCed/cs2-sdk-training/practicals/walk-through/wt2-basic-syntax/README.md

 ## Comptime block

 ## Functions vs Tasks
-Each task ios bound to a task ID, which serves as a handle for identifying the task.
+Each task is bound to a task ID, which serves as a handle for identifying the task.

 The term “task identifier” or “task ID” is used to refer to a numerical value that can be associated with a task.
 A task ID is a number from 0 to 63.
 Within this range there are two properties that further distinguish a task ID: routable and activatable.